-The Corporation's priorities are focused on completing the construction of its RDM Project and advancing work on the Pre-Feasibility study for the Rovina Valley Project.
-The Corporation's objective remains to start gold production from the RDM Project, which is envisioned to be in the second half of 2013.
-The Corporation also plans on advancing the permitting process with the regulatory bodies for its Rovina Valley Project.
-All environmental base line work and social programs will also continue on both the RDM and Rovina Valley Projects.
+The Corporation's priority for the remaining balance of 2013 is focused on completing the construction of its RDM Project and entering into gold production.
+While the Corporation also plans on advancing the permitting process with the regulatory bodies for its Rovina Valley Project, it will do so at a very conservation pace.
+All environmental base line work and social programs will also continue on both the RDM and Rovina Valley

+Projects.
 Achievement of these objectives may remain dependent on the Corporation's ability to raise necessary financing, as required.
 The Corporation continues to operate as prudently as possible with a strong emphasis on cost containment.